Global employers highly value advanced analytical skills in finance and economics.

 making groundbreaking contributions in areas including economic theory, econometrics, finance and macroeconomics.

-We're ranked in the UK top 30, according to the Times Higher Education's ranking of the latest REF results (2021)
+All three of our departments are ranked in the UK top 30, according to the Times Higher Education's ranking of the latest REF results (2021)

 Taught by leading experts, you'll complete modules to the value of 180 credits.
 This includes a combination of taught modules - five core and one optional - and an independent research project.

 You’ll develop a working knowledge of essential applied fields of finance, including investment banking, investment management and corporate finance.
 You'll also study advances in financial technology, modern investment management techniques applied by hedge funds, and the use of derivatives for managing portfolio risk.

 Your individual research project will allow you to apply what you have learned to real-world investment scenarios, gaining a range of employability and personal transferrable skills for an investments career.